Data Centers in South Carolina

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within South Carolina, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated network connections to nearby interconnection hubs, most commonly Atlanta, Georgia.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within South Carolina as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure by extending their networks to the major interconnection hub in Atlanta, Georgia.
+This is commonly achieved through private network interconnects or wavelength services from local carriers.

 Internet Exchange Points (IXPs): Public peering is limited within the state.
-Most network traffic exchange occurs through private peering arrangements or via connections to major IXPs in Atlanta, which serves as the primary peering point for the Southeast.
+Most network interconnection occurs through private peering arrangements within local data centers or by connecting to major regional exchanges in Atlanta, which provides access to a global ecosystem of networks.

-Bare Metal: Bare metal server options are available from providers located within the region, offering dedicated compute for performance-sensitive applications.
-Providers like Hivelocity can service the area from nearby data center markets.
+Bare Metal: Bare metal server solutions are available in the region, offering dedicated compute for performance-sensitive applications.
+Providers such as Hivelocity and phoenixNAP can service the area from nearby Southeastern data center hubs.

 Power Analysis